maestrano/maestrano-java/README.md

 ### Installation

-To install Maestrano, you can this dependency to your project's POM:
+To install maestrano-java using Maven, add this dependency to your project's POM:
 ```
 <dependency>
   <groupId>com.maestrano</groupId>